 Generally the Trustor has named himself or herself to be the Trustee (manager) of the Trust during his/her life and names, in the Trust, a Successor Trustee or Trustees to administer the Trust upon the Trustor’s death.

-Even though the Trust is administered without court supervision, the Successor Trustee(s) has a very big responsibility to strictly act in the highest good faith in performing her or her duties.
+Even though the Trust is administered without court supervision, the Successor Trustee(s) has a very big responsibility to strictly act in the highest good faith in performing his or her duties.
 Florida Statutes provide requirements that the Successor Trustee do in order to prevent being attacked or sued by any or all of the beneficiaries.
 The Successor Trustee owes a fiduciary duty to all the beneficiaries and to the deceased also.

 Our law practice at Eastham Law represents Successor Trustees assisting them in the smooth administration of the Trust and by striving to make sure that the Successor Trustee(s) makes no mistakes in the administration process that would lead to personal liability of our client.